DavidMurrayP2P/PhotonPowerZero/WIRELESS_INTERFACES.md

 ![Alt text](img/Wireless_Interfaces/SIM7600_load.png?raw=true "Title") <p style="text-align:center; font-style:italic;">Raspberry Pi Zero Rough Idle power conspmption </p

 Note that this is just a lot higher than we would ideally like to see.

+### NRF24L01+

+The NRF24L01+ is amazingly cheap on places like AliExpress and seems like a great option.